salesforce-heroku-workshops/java-play-workshop/02-manage-your-project-changes-with-git.md

     ~/.gitignore_global

+  The files and folders you add in the global gitignore file will be excluded from all your projects managed with Git.
+The .gitignore file will only exclude files and folders from its specific project.

   See the [global folder of the Github gitignore repository](https://github.com/github/gitignore/tree/master/Global) for suitable global gitignore files for your development tools (eg. [Eclipse](https://github.com/github/gitignore/blob/master/Global/Eclipse.gitignore), [Emacs](https://github.com/github/gitignore/blob/master/Global/Emacs.gitignore), [InteliJ](https://github.com/github/gitignore/blob/master/Global/IntelliJ.gitignore), [Netbeans](https://github.com/github/gitignore/blob/master/Global/NetBeans.gitignore)).

 [Back to top...](#top)

 [Back to Workshop Home](/index.html)